django-otp/django-otp/docs/source/overview.rst

 Overview and Key Concepts
 =========================

-The django_otp package contains a framework for supporting one-time passwords, but it does not support any specific types of devices itself.
-Two starter plugins are included in subpackages--:mod:`django_otp.plugins.otp_static` and :mod:`django_otp.plugins.otp_email`--but most developers will want to install at least one other django-otp plugin, :ref:`distributed separately <other-plugins>`.
+The django_otp package contains a framework for processing one-time passwords as well as support for :ref:`several types <built-in-plugins>` of OTP devices.
+Support for additional devices is handled by plugins, :ref:`distributed separately <other-plugins>`.

 Adding two-factor authentication to your Django site involves four main tasks: